waacton/Uuid/README.md

 Choose a UUID based on how nice it looks!

-Prototype demonstration available at https://uuid.wacton.xyz
+See it in action: https://uuid.wacton.xyz

 ## Examples